A Lawyer Helping Victims of An Industrial Accident Injury In West Virginia

 Broken Bones, Burns, Collapses, Explosions, Falls, Poisoned Water, and Logging Accidents

-The law office of Attorney David A. Sims can help you recover damages from your industrial accident, including the following types of claims:
+The law office of Attorney David A. Sims can help you recover damages from your industrial accident injury, including the following types of claims:

 - Broken Bones/Fractures